tosabas/treeSpider/README.md

 <link rel="stylesheet" href="/path/to/installation/folder/dist/css/treeSpider.css">
 ```

-And that is it, you will see treeSpider running in the browser with random automatically generate data, and one cool thing is there is no limit to the number of TreeSpider instances that can be on a page, next add your organization employees data.
+And that is it, you will see treeSpider running in the browser with random automatically generated data, and one cool thing is there is no limit to the number of TreeSpider instances that can be on a page, next, add your organization's employee data.

 ## Adding data

-The treeSpider data structure is linear and simple, each employees has a parent ID which is the id of the **department head** to whom each employees reports to and the head of the organization doesn't have an ID, and it is required to have one and only one data that doesn't have a parent id which is going to serve as the head of the organization or the organization name in an organization where there's no particular person as the head, the data is an array in the following format
+The treeSpider data structure is linear and simple, each employee has a parent ID which is the id of the **department head** to whom each employee reports to and the head of the organization doesn't have an ID, and it is required to have one and only one data that doesn't have a parent id which is going to serve as the overall head of the organization or the organization's name in an organization where there's no particular person as the head, the data is an array in the following format

 ```ts
 {